tinuva/SDRPlusPlusBrown/readme.md

 ## Local Android build:

-* put into your ~/.gradle/gradle.properties this line: sdrKitRoot=/home/user/SDRPlusPlus/android-sdr-kit/root
+* put into your ~/.gradle/gradle.properties this line: sdrKitRoot=/home/user/SDRPlusPlus/android-sdr-kit/sdr-kit
-  it can obtained from: https://github.com/AlexandreRouma/android-sdr-kit
+  * it can obtained + built from: https://github.com/AlexandreRouma/android-sdr-kit
+  * docker build --platform linux/amd64 -t android-sdr-kit  .
+  * docker start android-sdr-kit    # it will exit
+  * docker cp be03210da56a:/sdr-kit .    # will create directory with built binary libs, replace be03210da56a with id obtained from 'docker ps -a'
+* use jdk11 for gradle in android studio.
+Android Studio -> Settings -> ... -> Gradle -> Gradle JDK .
+This is needed if you have various errors with java.io unaccessible fields.
+* in case of invalid keystore error (should not happen with jdk11):
+  * you may create new keystore with current jdk version:
+    ~/soft/jdk8/bin/keytool -genkey -v -keystore debug2.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000
+  * use this filename (debug2.keystore) in app/build.gradle along with passwords in the signingConfigs -> debug section.

 Good luck.